The World’s #1 Executive Coaching and Business Coaching Blog (2017-2020)

 You can demonstrate accountability by communicating your own job description and how your own performance is measured.
 When people know what success looks like, and when their roles and deliverables are defined in understandable, reasonable ways, team members are far more likely to hold themselves accountable as well.

-I have written a number of books on corporate culture and leadership, and I encourage you to check them out.
+I have written a number of articles on corporate culture and leadership, and I encourage you to check them out.
 Leadership without values is hollow and ineffective, and I would be honored to accompany you as you become the exceptional, effective leader you are meant to be.